GauravKBhatt/Intelligent_Document_Agent_Backend/readme.md

 > - The **recursive chunking** method with **all-MiniLM-L6-v2** provided lower latency (0.15s) and low memory usage, but slightly lower retrieval accuracy (82%).
 > - For applications where speed and resource efficiency are critical, recursive chunking with all-MiniLM-L6-v2 is recommended.
 > - For maximum retrieval accuracy, semantic chunking with all-mpnet-base-v2 is preferred, accepting a moderate increase in latency and memory usage.

+---

+## Similarity Search Algorithm Comparison: Cosine vs Dot Product

+Based on recent findings using Qdrant as the vector database:

+- **Cosine Similarity** (default for sentence-transformers):
+  - Returned 3 relevant results in 0.0254 seconds.
+  - Results included detailed chunk content and metadata.
+  - Cosine similarity is generally more stable for normalized embeddings and is the default for sentence-transformers.

+- **Dot Product Similarity**:
+  - Not available for this collection, as Dot Product search requires the collection to be created with `distance='Dot'`.
+  - To compare Dot Product, the file must be re-uploaded with Dot Product as the distance metric.

+**Overlap:**
+- There was no overlap in top-k results since Dot Product search could not be performed on this collection.

+**Finding:**
+- Cosine similarity search worked as expected and was fast (0.0254s).
+- Dot Product search is only supported if the collection was created with the appropriate distance metric.
+- For most use cases with normalized embeddings (such as those from sentence-transformers), Cosine similarity is recommended and is Qdrant's default.
+- If you wish to compare Dot Product, ensure your collection is created with `distance='Dot'`.